-Campus Shuttle - Through a cooperative agreement with Student Senate, Public Safety operates a Campus Shuttle between 8:00 p.m. and 3:00 a.m. seven days a week when classes are in session.
-The Campus Shuttle, operated by student drivers, is available to pick students up and take them to or from locations throughout the Borough of Carlisle.
+Safety Shuttle - Through a cooperative agreement with Student Senate, Public Safety operates a Safety Shuttle between 7:00 p.m. and 3:00 a.m. seven days a week when classes are in session.
+The Safety Shuttle, operated primarily by student drivers, is available to pick students up and take them to or from locations throughout the Borough of Carlisle.
 The Safety Shuttle is free of charge and operates on a published route.

 Safe Walk - Safe Walk is a campus accompaniment service designed as an alternative to walking alone, especially at night.
 DPS provides this escort service for people walking on campus or to and from a Collegeowned residence.
 Safe Walk escorts are free of charge and available to all members of the Dickinson College community.
 Call 245-1349 to request this service.
 A uniformed officer will be dispatched to walk with you to your destination.

-Off campus escorts are limited to the requestor's residence. \ Students, staff, and faculty are asked to walk with others when possible and to choose paths that are well lit.
+Off campus escorts are limited to the requestor's residence.
+Students, staff, and faculty are asked to walk with others when possible and to choose paths that are well lit.